Cyprus–Russia relations

-Cypriot–Russian relations refers to bilateral foreign relations between the Republic of Cyprus and the Russian Federation.
+Cyprus–Russia relations refers to bilateral foreign relations between the Republic of Cyprus and the Russian Federation.
 The Soviet Union established diplomatic relations with the newly independent Republic of Cyprus on 18 August 1960.
 Cooperation between both countries has increased since the 1990s because of the end of the Soviet Union.
 Cyprus has an embassy in Moscow, and Russia has an embassy in Nicosia.